NorthernMechatronics/tflm_digits/README.md

 # Tensorflow Lite for Microcontrollers documentation

 This exmaple shows how to run Tensorflow Lite for Microcontrollers (TFLM) to take a picture from a camera, and run inferences on neural networks with varying sizes.
-The goal is to detect a single digit from a particular image.
+The goal is to detect a single digit from a given image.

 ## Table of Contents